Skip to main content

 Specific peptides are selected to interact with distinct points in the stress pathway, from calming the brain’s initial signal to restoring foundational processes like sleep.

 This targeted approach allows for a sophisticated biochemical recalibration.
-For instance, releasing peptides like Ipamorelin or Tesamorelin, while primarily used for their effects on growth hormone, can also contribute to overall systemic balance.
+For instance, growth hormone releasing peptides like Ipamorelin or Tesamorelin, while primarily used for their effects on growth hormone, can also contribute to overall systemic balance.
 Healthy growth hormone secretion is antagonistic to excessive cortisol production.
 By supporting the body’s anabolic, or building-up, processes, these peptides can help counteract the catabolic, or breaking-down, state induced by chronic stress, thereby providing indirect support to the HPA axis.

 Academic